cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 ```

 `{{cs-field}}` is needed here because we are using two card properties on the same HTML element.
-Note that a dasherized field like `alt-text` becomes `altText` in camelcase, whenever we use it in a template.
+Note that a dasherized field like `alt-text` becomes `altText` in camelCase, whenever we use it in a template.

 You might also be wondering what "alt text" is in the first place.
 Every image on the web should have an `alt`, which stands for [alternative text](https://webaim.org/techniques/alttext/).